Amicus Brief

 The Institute’s amicus brief, filed in support of TikTok and a group of content creators, urges the D.C.
 Circuit to declare the Act unconstitutional and enjoin its enforcement.
 The brief makes four points in support of that outcome.
 First, the Act implicates the First Amendment because it prevents Americans from accessing the social media platform of their choosing.
 Second, the court should scrutinize the Act especially closely because it echoes practices that have long been associated with repressive governments, and any efforts to restrict access to speech and ideas from abroad should be approached with skepticism.
 Third, the Act should be subject to strict scrutiny because it is viewpoint-motivated and forecloses an entire medium of expression online.
 Fourth, the Act cannot withstand First Amendment scrutiny because suppressing speech is not a permissible means of addressing propaganda, and less restrictive alternatives are available.

-Status: On June 27, 2024, the Knight Institute submitted its amicus brief in support of the petitioners.
+Status: On December 17, 2024, the Knight Institute submitted an amicus brief urging the Supreme Court to temporarily block enforcement of the Act.

 Case Information: TikTok v.
 Garland, No. 24-1113 (and consolidated cases) (D.C.
 Cir.).